-The food menu isn’t bad either, with both vegans and vegetarians well catered for.
-There is even a roof terrace and garden for those (admittedly all too few) hot and sunny Reykjavík days.
+The food menu isn’t bad either, catering for both vegans and vegetarians.
+On top of that, there is a roof terrace and garden for those (admittedly all too few) hot and sunny Reykjavík days.

-OK strictly speaking Arna is in Seltjarnarnes - but this little township located a mere 15-minute walk along the coast from the center of Reykjavík is a beautiful place to visit, and when you do you’re going to want to check out Arna.
-Yes they do great coffee but what will really make the journey worthwhile is their delicious (and lactose free) ice cream.
+Although, strictly speaking, Arna is in Seltjarnarnes, a small township located a mere 15-minute walk along the coast from the center of Reykjavík, it is worth the visit.
+Arna Kaffihús has great coffee but what really makes the journey worthwhile is their delicious (and lactose-free) ice cream.

 Coffee and ice cream?
-It might seem like a strange combination to you, but trust us it’s perfectly normal here in Iceland!
-Whatever you decide to have, (they do tasty light snacks too) you will be blown away by the magnificent views of the sea and Mount Esja – we told you Seltjarnarnes was a great place to visit!
+It might seem like a strange combination to you, but it’s perfectly normal Iceland!
+Whatever you order, (they do tasty light snacks too), you will be blown away by the magnificent views of the sea and Mount Esja – we told you Seltjarnarnes was a great place to visit!

 Bergstaðastræti 10a, Reykjavik 101

-Cat cafés are a relatively new thing, and given Iceland’s tendency to quickly adopt new trends, it seemed inevitable that one would end up here.
-The cats, all of whom are rescue cats, are very friendly and will quite happily curl up beside you whilst you sip your coffee – just remember to keep the gate closed when you enter and leave.
+Cat cafés like Kattakaffihúsið are a relatively new thing, and given Iceland’s tendency to quickly adopt new trends, it is no surprise that one ended up here.
+The cats, all of which are rescue cats, are very friendly and will quite happily curl up beside you whilst you sip your coffee – just remember to keep the gate closed when you enter and leave.